kr-g/mpymodcore_watering/README.md

 this is used as template if on the board the file `etc/watering/valves.json.txt` is not found. make sure that the target board supports the defined pins.

+the boot-button (gpio 0) is configured to send a break event to enter repl securely after pressing. with calling `loop()` the stopped process can be continued. check if the target board is confiured like that.

+the on-board led (gpio 21) will toggle every 5 sec as live ping. check if the target board is confiured like that.

 # URL - read properly